pojoin/golis/README.md

 # golis
-golis is a simple socket framework writened by golang.
+golis is a simple socket framework with golang.

 ##Quick Start
 ######Download and install